horseee/prv_horseee.github.io/_pages/about.md

 ---

 Hi!
 Welcome to Xinyin Ma(马欣尹)'s website :laughing:!
-I am currently a Ph.D student in [Language and Vision Lab @ NUS](http://www.lv-nus.org/) from August 2022, under the supervision of  [Prof.Xinchao Wang](https://sites.google.com/site/sitexinchaowang/)!
+I am currently a Ph.D student in [Language and Vision Lab @ NUS](http://www.lv-nus.org/) from August 2022, advised by [Prof.Xinchao Wang](https://sites.google.com/site/sitexinchaowang/).
+Previously I obtained my master in computer science from Zhejiang University where I was advised by [Prof.Weiming Lu](https://scholar.google.co.id/citations?hl=no&user=H42slBQAAAAJ).
+I did a bachelor in software engineering also in Zhejiang University and got the honor degree from Chu Kochen Honors College.

-I graduted from [DCD Lab @ ZJU]() and obtained my master/bachelor degree, advised by [Prof.Weiming Lu](https://scholar.google.co.id/citations?hl=no&user=H42slBQAAAAJ).
-My major is computer science and is currently conducting some research in Natural Language Processing and Model Compression.
+I'm currently conducting some research in efficient learning, including
+* The efficiency of the large lanaguage model
+* The acceleration of training: dataset distillation and coreset.
+* Compression under low-resource setting.

 Updates
 =====
+* 2023.5.22: Release LLM-Pruner, the first structural pruning work of LLM.
+See our paper and code!
+* 2023.2.28: One paper 'DepGraph: Towards Any Structural Pruning' accepted by CVPR2023.
-* 2022.4.21: One paper accepted by IJCAI2022
+* 2022.4.21: One paper accepted by IJCAI2022.
-* 2022.3.31: Obtain my master degree from ZJU!
+* 2022.3.31: Obtain my master degree from ZJU.

 Education